 If you've ever bought your groceries or sneakers online, you've most likely used an e-commerce app.
 These apps might sound just like Marketplace apps but there is a big difference.
 These don't sell 3rd party products.
 These apps are built just to sell products directly from the store.

 Productivity apps are used to manage certain tasks and information.
 Use cases are file storage apps, timers, todo lists and calendars.
 These apps are made for 1 user and do not allow interaction with others.
 The cost of a productivity app is around $10 000 to $30 000.

 With life being so fast paced in Singapore, surely everyone has made use of some productivity apps.
 An example that comes to mind would be a project management app.
 You can create tasks, assign them to people and once the task is complete they can mark it off on the app.

 Business management apps are used internally by companies to manage tasks, processes and employees to improve productivity and efficiency.
 Some use cases are document management, logistic tracking, customer and HR management.
 The cost of business management apps can range from S$20 000 to S$100 000 depending on the functionality.

 Life is becoming more and more digitized and businesses are starting to follow the trend.
 This can help them save time, keep better track of things and even save money by cutting down on staff and office space.
 These apps can be as custom as needed and can take time to develop so expect a steeper price depending on how much needed to develop.

 The costs listed above are estimates and always depend on the specific case.
-When you develop an app with a company in Singapore, it's always broken up into versions.
+When you hire an app developer in Singapore, your project will be broken up into iterations.
 Starting with a simple version and adding new features in iterations as it grows.
 Building an app with too many features initially is not only costly, but also takes away from the user experience.
 As the saying goes, simplicity is the ultimate sophistication.
 If you are looking for a team to develop your app, feel free to reach out with any questions you might have.